graphiq-dev/graphiq/README.md

 ## Onboarding

-Please begin by reading through `examples/implementer_startup.ipynb`.
+Please begin by reading through `examples/startup_guide/`.
-This will introduce the most important classes in the software.
+This will introduce the most important classes in the software, as well as our version control and testing frameworks.

 ## Contributing